 This template is relevant under method 1 as defined in Article 230 of Directive 2009/138/EC, method 2 as defined in Article 233 of the Directive 2009/138/EC and a combination of methods, in the following way:

-The first part of it (Cells C0060 to C0230) collects the information on all insurance and reinsurance undertakings of the group from EEA and non–EEA countries applying Directive 2009/138/EC reported in accordance with the rules therein when the method 2 as defined in Article 233 of Directive 2009/138/EC or a combination of methods is used;
+The first part of it (Cells C0060 to C0230) collects the information on all insurance and reinsurance undertakings of the group from EEA and non–EEA countries applying Directive 2009/138/EC reported in accordance with the rules therein; regardless of the method used for the calculation of the group solvency.

-The second part of it (Cells C0240 to C0260) collects information on the local capital requirements, local Minimum Capital Requirementseligible own funds of all non–EEA insurance and reinsurance undertakings of the group shall be reported in accordance with local rules, regardless of the method used for the calculation of the group solvency.
+The second part of it (Cells C0240 to C0260) collects information on the local capital requirements, local Minimum Capital Requirements, eligible own funds of all non–EEA insurance and reinsurance undertakings of the group which shall be reported in accordance with local rules, regardless of the method used for the calculation of the group solvency.

+The last cell C0270 collects the information on the solo contribution to the group SCR of all EEA and non EEA insurance and reinsurance undertakings.

+The purpose of the data in this template is to provide information to supervisors that improves the assessment of availability of own funds as well as that facilitates assessing the amount of diversification effects.